dmitrijkiltau/dom.js/ARCHITECTURE.md

 Actual sizes depend on your bundler and configuration.

+## Template Engine (Plan/Program)

+The template system compiles HTML templates to a reusable Plan (parse once) and instantiates Programs (per mount/update):

+- Plan: result of a single DOM walk that normalizes a template node, collects binding factories, and compiles structural directives (`if/elseif/else`, `each`, `include`).
+Plans are pure and reusable.
+- Program: per‑instance object `{ node, update(data), destroy() }` created from a Plan.
+It clones the normalized blueprint, attaches listeners, and wires updaters.

+Caching:
+- A `WeakMap<HTMLTemplateElement, Plan>` caches compiled plans per template element. `useTemplate(ref)` and `renderTemplate(ref)` both use this cache.
+- `data-include` reuses the same cache for nested templates.
+Static `#id` includes are resolved during planning when possible.

+Parsing:
+- Non‑structural bindings (`data-text/html/safe-html`, `data-attr-*`, `data-show/hide`) use compiled accessors instead of repeated string path parsing.
+- Event handlers (`data-on-*`) are pre‑parsed once into a function accessor and argument evaluators (literals, paths, `$event`).

+This two‑phase design removes repeated parsing/traversal across mounts while keeping the public API unchanged.

 ## Contribution Guidelines (Architecture)

 - Prefer adding features as modules or plugins over growing core